The 1,000 Spirits of Old Cyrod

 by Umalchio Tricho

-However, anyone who has travelled to the central valleys will tell you that not all Imperials adhere to this attitude.
+However, anyone familiar with the central valleys will tell you that not all Imperials adhere to this attitude.
 In the bustling river cities of the Nibenay and the Heartlands, thousands of gods, daedra, and saints are honored in extravagant fashion.
 Prophets expound in the streets, haruspics roam the marketplaces, gaudy processions carry mummified saints across the cities, canals are choked with chromatic funeral barges, pilgrims throng around the ancient shrines, and blind priests glide serenely through the crowd, shrouded in moths.
 Ancient cults compete for the loyalty of the people, offering vocational training, political favors, or life eternal - when they are not embroiled in their frequent intersectional temple-wars.

 Worship of the Divines is universal throughout Cyrodiil, and almost every village has a shrine or temple dedicated to one of their number.
 Failure to observe proper respect for the creator gods is frowned upon, even within other cults.
 Provincials will no doubt know the Imperial Cult for their generous and compassionate missionary services, though they might not know that the Cult's teachings in the provinces differ from native Cyrodiilic practice.
 The Imperial Cult and its motherhouse, the Imperial Seminary in Tiberiad, are organizations directed by the Imperial authorities to spread the Faiths and the benefits of Imperial civilization to the provinces.
-They are generously sponsored by their patrons, the Nine Great Faiths, who voluntarily contribute missionaries and funds for their good works.
+They are generously sponsored by their patrons, the Great Faiths and the Talos Cult, who voluntarily contribute missionaries and funds for their good works.

 Besides the Great Faiths, the Nine are also worshiped by a large variety of charismatic sub-cults who honor a single facet of a Divine instead of the abstract whole.
-Examples are the Red Dome Templars, the Temple of Scales, the Kynarchex Cult, the Citizenship Cult, the Opthalmic Temple, the Order of the Psychopompoi, the Mehacherites, the Instructor Order, or the Therati Knights-Merchant.
+Examples are the Red Dome Templars, the Temple of Scales, the Kynarchex Cult, the Citizenship Cult, the Order of the Psychopompoi, the Mehacherites, the Instructor Order, or the Therati Knights-Merchant.
 Some of these are considered subordinate to the Great Faiths, other distinguish themselves in terms of doctrine or political affiliation.

 THE MINOR GODS, SAINTS AND SPIRITS

-The Imperials also honor many hero-gods and protector spirits.
+Imperials also honor many hero-gods and protector spirits.
 Such gods are usually of regional importance, influential only in their home cities or near their most dear pilgrimage sites.
 It is always a good idea to inform about local cults when arriving in any eastern town.
 Most notable are the Al-Esha Cult, the Order of the Breath-of-Kyne, the Cala Cult, the Temple of the Missing, the Remanati Cult, the Order of the Ancestor Moth, the Cult of Heroes, the Pelinati Cult, the Emperor Zero Cult, the Esoteric Order of Shor, and the Temple of the One.
 Many more exist.

 Related to the category of culture heroes are the Saints of Cyrod, a vast and eclectic hagiography of exemplar spirits closely linked to the Divines.
 In Imperial theology, saints are mortals who have transcended the sphere of the Mundus by way of exceptional virtue or adherence to the principles of the Divines, often defined by way of a covenant with a patron Divine.
 The saints are so numerous that any listing is per definition incomplete.